Job offer letter template

 How to automate employment offer letters

-If you're interested in scaling your contract workflow for employment offer letters, your best bet is to put contract management software in place.
+If you're interested in scaling your contract workflow for employment offer letters, your best bet is to adopt a CLM solution like Juro.
 Without a robust contract process, offer letters can cause pain points that frustrate hiring teams and candidates alike.
 More often than not, they become frustrated due to duplication of work, poor data integrity, wasted time, and poor candidate experience.

 Here's what you need to know in order to improve your employment offer letter workflow: